Climate Change Adaptation 1:

 Reduce the impact of global warming.
 Take this course to help families develop resilience and to adapt to a changing climate.

-Online: Audit this course 100% online with a facilitator who will answer simple questions.
-You will have complete access to exactly the same downloadable course resources and lessons as in the live teacher program—for 8 weeks.
+Option 1: 100% Online.
+Complete this course in a self-paced fashion.
+You will have full access to exactly the same downloadable course resources and step-by-step modules as in the live teacher program—for 8 weeks.
+See what you can download and link to in “Course Content” below.
+Complete the course and receive a PDF Certificate.
+Learn More.

 Job Ready Skills: Learn more about this project-based, active learning program in its in-depth description and detailed syllabus.